- Home

 Get zen

 After all the activity of the festive season, January is the time to slow down and focus on yourself.
 Luckily, there are plenty of wellness offerings in Dublin that will help you do just that.
-At Little Bird in Portobello, there are yoga classes available all month, where you can partake in Candlelit Yin Yoga or Slow Gentle Flow.
-If even slow movement sounds a bit too active, The Space Between yoga studio on Fenian Street hosts events like sound baths, full moon rituals and reiki workshops.
-Fancy working up a sweat without putting in any effort?
+At Little Bird in Portobello, there are yoga classes available all month, where you can partake in Slow Gentle Flow.
 At the Sea Sauna in Portrane, you can relax in a wood-fired Finnish style sauna, while gazing out at Tower Bay Beach.
 If you’re really brave, you can jump into the sea beforehand.
+Or, if a sweat and a soak in the mountains is more your to your taste, Glencullen's TIGH 'N ALLUIS - Irish Sweat House is a great spot for a relaxing afternoon, all while taking in the views of the Dublin Mountains around you.

 Enjoy Winter in Dublin